octane53x/root/README.txt

 REPO README

-Everything is here besides large data files
-Hopefully these can be generated or have links provided Should be primarily C/C++ and Python files
+Everything is in this repo besides large data files Hopefully large files can be generated or have links provided Included should be primarily C++ and perhaps some Python files

+FILE STRUCTURE

+incl <- util
+util <- obj
+obj <- num
+obj <- scene
+ui <- scene
+num <- lang
+scene <- lang

+lang <- scene
+scene <- scenes
+scenes <- imp
+game <- imp